Baltimore: Parks and recreation

-Politics and government
+Law, government, and politics

 Baltimore is an independent city, and not part of any county.
 For most governmental purposes under Maryland law, Baltimore City is treated as a county-level entity.
 The United States Census Bureau uses counties as the basic unit for presentation of statistical information in the United States, and treats Baltimore as a county equivalent for those purposes.

+M. Hirsch Goldberg, a former press secretary for a mayor of the city, stated in the Baltimore Sun that because Baltimore is not in a county, there is no county-wide government that could assist the city, and that the city does not have as much political representation in the Maryland Legislature.
+Goldberg argued that the status of not being in a county, along with the total square mileage, which he characterized as small, was damaging the city's fortunes.

 Baltimore has been a Democratic stronghold for over 150 years, with Democrats dominating every level of government.
 In virtually all elections, the Democratic primary is the real contest.
 As of the 2020 elections, registered Democrats outnumbered registered Republicans by almost 10-to-1.
-No Republican has been elected to the City Council since 1939, and the city's last Republican mayor, Theodore McKeldin, left office in 1967.
-No Republican candidate since then has received 25 percent or more of the vote.
+No Republican has been elected to the City Council since 1939.
+The city's last Republican mayor, Theodore McKeldin, left office in 1967.
+No Republican candidate since then has received 30 percent or more of the vote.
 In the 2016 and 2020 mayoral elections, the Republicans were pushed into third place by write-in and independent candidates, respectively.
 The last Republican candidate for president to win the city was Dwight Eisenhower in his successful reelection bid in 1956.

 The city hosted the first six Democratic National Conventions, from 1832 through 1852, and hosted the DNC again in 1860, 1872, and 1912.